 Leadership Overview

-AWC has 8 executives leading key functions including strategy, information technology, finance, and operations.
+AWC has 9 executives leading key functions including strategic direction, financial oversight, information technology, and regional manufacturing operations.

 Leadership Roles at AWC